Working With Our Data

 Data Coverage

-New to the coverage table this year is a refined definition of four-year institutions that breaks out Primarily Associate Degree Granting Baccalaureate Institutions (PABs) into a separate category.
-The data are being provided in an excel format for the convenience of researchers who would like to make coverage-based adjustments in studies that use longitudinal Clearinghouse data.
+The table with coverage rates from 2017 onward includes a refined definition of four-year institutions that breaks out Primarily Associate Degree Granting Baccalaureate Institutions (PABs) into a separate category.
+The data are being provided in an Excel format for the convenience of researchers who would like to make coverage-based adjustments in studies that use longitudinal Clearinghouse data.

 Data Elements